 Statistics

-As the national operator for all public airports in Morocco the information they publish on flight-movements give a strong indication of the development of visitors and flights to the country.
-Also the cargo-figures tell something about the economy.
+As the national operator for all public airports in Morocco, the information the authority published on flight movements gives a strong indication of the development of visitors and flights to the country.
+The cargo figures also indicate something about the economy.

-The ONDA publishes monthly reports which contain number of passengers per airport and an overall total of aircraft-movements (landings and take-offs) and cargo figures for the whole country.
+The ONDA publishes monthly reports which contain the number of passengers per airport and an overall total of aircraft movements (landings and take-offs) and cargo figures for the whole country.

 Trends